wangby511/System-Design-Architecture-and-Infra/unique-id-generator.md

 (App Server) <-> (Database)

+## Other Approaches

+MongoDB’s ObjectId is 12 bytes long and encodes the timestamp as the first component.

+UUID is 128 bits long and it is completely random without natural sort by time/date.

+Ticket Server - The idea is to use a centralized auto-increment feature in a single database server (Ticket Server).
+It could have the single point of failure if the ticket server is only single.

 ## Others

-MongoDB’s ObjectId is 12 bytes long and encodes the timestamp as the first component.

-UUID is 128 bits long and it is completely random without natural sort.
+Clock Synchronization - need Network Time Protocol to have the same clock in multi-machine scenarios.

 ## Reference